jjadeseravla/react-website/react-website/README.md

 $ npm Install
 ```

-When you're read to run the application:
+When you're ready to run the application:

 ```
 $ npm start